Previous dayApril 28, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-A magnitude 4.9 earthquake was recorded 11 km N of Alugan, Philippines on April 28, 2026 at 22:58 UTC.
-It ranks as the second largest event in the current dataset.
-At a depth of 35.0 km, the event was shallow crustal.
+Seismographs logged a magnitude 4.9 earthquake 11 km N of Alugan, Philippines with origin time 22:58 UTC on April 28, 2026.
+It ranks as the third largest event in the current dataset.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 12.318°N, 125.492°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 12.318°, 125.492°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28